 - Are there any other transactions linked to the transaction in the question of which Cryptology is aware and which could be designed to disguise money and divert it into other forms or other destinations or beneficiaries?

 - Is the transaction rationale for the user?

 - Has the user’s pattern of transactions changed?

 - Is the user’s proposed method of payment unusual?
 Steps should also be taken to monitor accounts held on behalf of users that hold positions of public trust such as government officials, politicians, and any known connected accounts.
-When a suspicious transaction takes place, Cryptology may hold the transaction until is able to verify the identity of the user, and the purpose and legality of the transaction.
-Deposits from a specific wallet and withdrawal to another wallet without any trading activity will require further review and request of additional information before the order can be executed.
+When a suspicious transaction takes place, Cryptology may hold the transaction until is able to verify the identity of the user and the purpose and legality of the transaction.
+Deposits from a specific wallet and withdrawals to another wallet without any trading activity will require further review and request of additional information before the order can be executed.

 10.1 Reporting a suspicion is a defense to a claim for breach of confidence.
-Confidentiality whilst an investigation is ongoing is of the utmost importance and employees are reminded of the offense of “tipping-off”.
+Confidentiality whilst an investigation is ongoing is of the utmost importance and employees are reminded of the offense of “tipping off”.
 Tipping-off, (i.e. inform) a person suspected of money laundering that (a) he or someone else has made a lawful disclosure (i.e. a SAR) or (b) there is a money laundering investigation taking place, where the tipping off is likely either to prejudice any investigation arising from the disclosure or to prejudice the investigation disclosed to the person suspected of money laundering.